aaboungab/DevOps-Core-Practical-Project/README.md

 The below Jenkinsfile is a three-stage CI pipeline that I used.
 The test stage step used a script (test.sh) which will test services 1, 2, 3 and 4 using unittest mocking.
 The next stage would be building the application, this consisted of building docker images from the Dockerfiles in each service and pushing these images to Dockerhub.
 The final stage was deploying my application into the swarm cluster which required me to SSH into the leader (swarm-manager), clone down the Github repository, pull the images using the docker-compose.yaml file then deploying my application into the swarm.

-**CI pipeline version 1 - areas of improvement:**
-- configuration of the swarm cluster
-The docker swarm cluster had to be configured manually in this version.
-My cluster consisted of 2 nodes which I had to SSH into to get the cluster up and running.
-This was quite inefficient as the configuration steps could of been automated.

 ```bash
 pipeline{
         agent any